AwayJob/grasscutter-wiki/Troubleshooting.md

 **Potential places for error**:
 - Cetificate Issue/You didn't installed the certificate.
 - Server not started right/not accessible/not configured correctly if fiddler is set up correctly.
+- No SSL cert, you're missing essential files from the repository.

 **Solutions**:
 - Go to `tools > options > https > actions button > Root Trust Cert`
-- No SSL cert you're missing essential files from the repo.
-Download the whole repo.
+- Download the whole [repository](https://github.com/Grasscutters/Grasscutter) properly.

 ## Error Code: 4201